renanc1332/SiglusTranslationToolkit/README.md

 STT(Siglus Translation Toolkit) : An Un/Repack Toolkit for Siglus engine.
 It support *.dbs, *.omv, Scene.pkg, Gameexe.dat.
 <br/>
 # References
-I have referenced some other source repositories.
+It has referenced some other source repositories.

 Referened repos: